AlexisTM/LIDAREnhanced/README.md

 --------------
 This library tends to improve the **efficiency** and the **robustness** of the poor original acquisition library.
 It is originally released for the LidarLite v2 (deprecated) and compatible with the LidarLite v3 (release from Garmin) lasermeter.

+This fork of the library has been modified to work on a Teensy 3.x (3.5) 32-bit board.
+It requires that you have i2c_t3.h library (https://github.com/nox771/i2c_t3) installed.

 Improvements over the original library
 --------------------
 - *Asynchronous acquisition*